-Today is the Free Software Foundation’s (FSF) 9th annual International Day Against DRM.
+Today is the 9th annual Free Software Foundation (FSF) International Day Against DRM.
 I’m taking this opportunity to share some thoughts how Digital Rights Management (DRM) influences my everyday life.

 I haven’t boycotted the products and services from every digitally restricted service.
 Although, I often think that I should have.
 I still can’t consume most of the digital content I’ve bought under Linux.
 This is annoying and inconvenient enough on its own; when it comes to platform lock-ins for apps and games things get outright frustrating.

 Eleven months ago, Nintendo shut down the online services for their Wii gaming systems, effectively killing the platform as an online arena and pushing players to upgrade to the Wii U. That was only one and a half year after they released the Wii U!
 Needless to say, I haven’t bought many games for the Wii U that I bought just days before Nintendo’s announcement.

 I’m pleased to see Microsoft and Sony not shutting down their online services for their aging Xbox 360 and PlayStation 3 systems.
 It’s only a matter of time before the economics passes a certain level and they shut the systems down.
 The Xbox 360 will probably have a longer shelf life, as their online service is a paid subscription.
 Unless users unsubscribe en masse, it can keep going for a good few more years.

 I’d probably be willing to pay more for games if their license included a clause that the game would be open-sourced ten years after release.
 They could charge more as the game could be kept playable on new platforms and operating systems by enthusiasts.